Why we built forme.

 forme is an independent publishing platform.
 We take 0% of publisher revenue.

-forme is a product of Borrowed Light Group LLC · Wyoming · April 2026
+forme is a product of Working Draft LLC (d/b/a) · Wyoming · April 2026